SwisscomTrustServices/itext7-ais-client/README.md

-# Swisscom iText7 AIS Java client
+# Swisscom iText7 AIS Java Client

 A Java client library for using the [Swisscom All-in Signing Service (AIS)](https://www.swisscom.ch/en/business/enterprise/offer/security/all-in-signing-service.html) to sign and/or timestamp PDF documents.
 The library can be used either as a project dependency or as a command-line tool for batch operations.